Mental Health Awareness Month

 Quality of care for Veteran’s includes raising awareness around important health topics.
 By highlighting some of the national health awareness campaigns each month, Veterans can get ideas, information, and resources on a variety of health matters.

-May is Mental Health Awareness Month and we’re here to inform Veterans on the conditions that surround mental health and how to seek help if you are risk.
+May is Mental Health Awareness Month and we want to educate Veterans on the conditions that surround mental health and how to seek help if needed.

-Mental health problems can cause changes in thinking, feelings, behavior, and physical activity, but it can be difficult to tell if you or your loved ones are impacted by a mental illness.
-Without seeking help, mental health issues could potentially impact careers, families, social interactions, and overall health.
+Mental health issues can cause changes in thinking, feelings, behavior, and physical activity, but it can be difficult to tell if you or your loved ones are affected by a mental health illness.
+Without seeking help, mental health issues could potentially impact careers, families, social interactions, and overall wellbeing.

-Some signs and symptoms of mental health conditions may include:
+Signs and symptoms of mental health conditions can include:

 Below are some of the common mental health conditions.
 Click on the links below to learn more about each condition.